 The Academic Affairs office is organizing a Summer Faculty Development Week for August 16 – 20.
 These are based on our previous popular workshop weeks, except this time we’re hoping to have them on campus.
-Each session will be approximately 1 hour and 15 minutes.
+Each session takes place in OM 108, and will be approximately 1 hour and 15 minutes.
 Breakfast and Lunch will also be served all five days in the Faculty Lounge.

 Trauma Informed Teaching